vishumane/Captcha_Reactjs/README.md

 # Captcha_Reactjs
-custom captcha code
+custom captcha code.
-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm run test`

-Launches the test runner in the interactive watch mode.
-### `npm run build`
+# Run project
+    npm start
+    it will run on  http://localhost:3000.

+# Test project
+npm run test

+it will test your all components in project.

+# build
+npm run build

-it will create build folder in root directory
+it will create build file in root directory.